-Local authorities like regions and cities are mentioned in different parts of this guide (section 1: 2.1.2. and section 2: 4.6., 4.7. and 4.8) as key stakeholders to support collaboration and cooperation projects in the arts and cultural field.
+Local authorities like regions and cities are mentioned in different parts of this guide as key stakeholders to support collaboration and cooperation projects in the arts and cultural field.

 It is highly suggested to do some research at your region and city levels to identify some types of programmes which may help you.
 Some cities are also into active twin partnerships or are part of a European project where your project could potentially fit.
 Some examples: